Welcome to my website!

 I am an Assistant Professor of Political Science at the Maxwell School of Citizenship and Public Affairs at Syracuse University.

-You can contact me at: cyin06@syr.edu
+You can reach me at: cyin06@syr.edu